Block2Trace/Block2Trace/Block2Trace-Technical-Platform_spanish.md

 In contrast to public state, safety of private state data can only be ensured indirectly: even though private transactions are executed in just a reduced number of nodes in the network, the transactions are included in the blocks that are stored in the blockchain in all nodes.
 The transaction in the block does not include the payload nor the transaction results.
 A node that did not participate in the private transaction can not verify the transaction by executing it, but all nodes that did participate in the transaction can replay it and given the deterministic nature of the EVM, they can asume that if the initial states were the same

-# 6. ALASTRIA: A PUBLIC-PERMISSIONED BLOCKCHAIN NETWORK
+# 6. BLOCK2TRACE UNA BLOCKCHAIN CON PERMISO PÚBLICO
 ![Alastria in the Trust Continuum](/assets/Alastria%20in%20the%20Trust%20Continuum.jpg)
 <p align="center"><b>Fig2. - Alastria in the Trust Continuum.</b></p>